WALWALASAFI/Random-Quote-Machine/README.md

 Dimo

-you can check the live dimo of project [here]{}
+you can check the live dimo of project [here]{https://walwalasafi.github.io/Random-Quote-Machine/}

-## Technologies
-1️⃣  React: Frontend library for building the user interface.

-2️⃣  Axios: For making HTTP requests to fetch quotes and images.

-3️⃣  Tailwind CSS: For styling the components.

-4️⃣  API Ninjas Quotes API: For retrieving quotes.

-5️⃣  Pexels API: For fetching background images based on the selected category.

 ### Rquirements